createdbyastro/networks/README.md

 # networks
 Networks project consisting of 5 topologies , 1 hybrid topology of consisting of the 5.
-Configured with IPv4 , IPv6 and point to point protocol.
+Configured with IPv4 , IPv6 and point to point protocol.<br>

 ## GO TO README1.MD FOR FULL DOUCMENTATION